mah0001/metadata-editor-docs-v2/documenting_indicator.md

 ## Metadata schemas

+### Metadata schema for documenting indicators

-Indicators are summary measures related to key issues or phenomena, derived from observed facts.
-Indicators form time series when they are provided for a specific geography and with a temporal ordering, i.e. when their values are provided with an ordered annual, quarterly, monthly, daily, or other time reference.
+Indicators are summary measures that capture key issues or phenomena, derived from observed data.
+When indicators are presented for a specific geographic area and include a temporal dimension — such as annual, quarterly, monthly, or daily values — they form time series.

-The World Bank developed its metadata standard for documenting indicators by compiling and structuring metadata elements utilized by various organizations, including the Bank itself, United Nations agencies, International Monetary Fund (IMF), Organisation for Economic Co-operation and Development (OECD), and Eurostat.
+To facilitate standardized documentation of indicators, the World Bank developed a metadata standard by compiling and structuring metadata elements commonly used by various organizations, including the World Bank itself, United Nations agencies, the International Monetary Fund (IMF), the Organisation for Economic Co-operation and Development (OECD), and Eurostat.

-The standard is compatible with the Statistical Data and Metadata Exchange (SDMX) standard.
-SDMX is a data exchange standard designed to facilitate machine-to-machine data exchanges.
-It provides a framework for structuring metadata through Metadata Structure Definitions (MSDs), but it does not specify the content of MSDs.
-Consequently, the Bank’s metadata standard complements and can be integrated within the SDMX framework effectively.
-The Metadata Editor offers a tool to export metadata templates as MSDs and the indicators' metadata as meta-datasets.
-This enables the metadata produced using the Metadata Editor to be incorporated into SDMX-compliant data management and dissemination systems.

-The World Bank metadata standard also includes a section for documenting the data structure (structural metadata), which outlines how the indicator is organized in the data file or database.
-This data structure aligns with the SDMX data structure definition (DSD).
-The data structure details the columns of an indicator dataset (assuming the data are provided in long format).
-It defines the specific role of each column (in a manner compatible with SDMX) and provides the associated metadata.

-The technical description of the schema is available at https://worldbank.github.io/metadata-schemas/#tag/Timeseries.

-The metadata schema is complemented by another schema developed to document a database of indicators (i.e.a collection of indicators).
-The main objective of documenting a database is to provide additional information for each indicator.
-The metadata schema used to document an indicator contains one element to store the identifier of a database, which establishes the link between an indicator metadata and the related database metadata.
+The World Bank metadata schema aligns with the Statistical Data and Metadata Exchange standard (SDMX), a standard designed to enable machine-to-machine data exchanges.
+- The *descriptive and reference metadata* component of the World Bank schema aligns with SDMX Metadata Structure Definitions (MSDs).
+MSDs provide a framework for structuring metadata, but do not define the metadata elements to be included.
+The World Bank’s schema therefore complements SDMX by specifying detailed content that can be incorporated into SDMX MSDs and metadatasets.
+- The *structural metadata* in the World Bank schema, which describes how indicator data are organized in the data file or database, aligns with the SDMX Data Structure Definitions (DSDs).

+The Metadata Editor supports this integration by offering tools to:
+- Export metadata templates as MSDs – ensuring compatibility with SDMX metadata structures.
+- Export indicator metadata as meta-datasets – enabling seamless incorporation of metadata into SDMX-compliant systems.

+### Metadata schema for documenting databases of indicators

+In addition to documenting individual indicators, the World Bank has developed a complementary metadata schema for documenting databases of indicators (i.e., collections of indicators).
+This schema provides additional metadata at the database level, which enriches the contextual information available for each indicator.

+To establish a clear link between an indicator and its associated database, the indicator metadata schema includes a dedicated element that stores the database identifier, enabling seamless association between indicator metadata and database metadata.

+In data catalogs like a NADA catalog, the metadata on indicators and the raleted databases can be combined.

 ![image](img/ME_UG_documenting_indicator_indicator_database_nada.png)

 ## Documenting an indicator